KBOO: On the air (1968-1971)

-Initially, KBOO was on the air whenever there was a volunteer to flip a switch and activate the repeater signal from KRAB.
+Initially, KBOO was on the air when volunteers were available to flip a switch and activate the repeater signal from KRAB.
 But almost immediately, the station began to grow.
 KBOO volunteers lugged big Ampex tape recorders to concerts, political events, and neighborhood meetings; nationally recognized artists and activists were brought into the KBOO studio.
-Local poets also discovered they had an electronic outlet.
+Local poets discovered the electronic outlet.

 By the summer of 1970, a used 1,000-watt transmitter was installed, enabling KBOO's audience and subscriptions to grow.
 KBOO could be heard in much of Northwest Oregon.

-After three years, KBOO outgrew its studio, and moved to a storefront on SE Belmont Street near 31st Avenue.
-Walls of the makeshift studios were lined with egg cartons for sound insulation.
-Two desks were shared by everyone.
+After three years, KBOO outgrew its studio and moved to a storefront at 3129 SE Belmont Street.
+Walls of the makeshift studios were lined with egg cartons for sound insulation, and all employees shared just two desks.

 Incorporation and stability (1972–1982)

 By 1972, the non-profit KBOO Foundation was born, with an interim five-member Board of Directors.
 The umbilical cord to KRAB was being cut.
 By 1973, the staff had grown to five, with about 50 active volunteers.
 About 600 subscribers donated an average of $20 a year.
 Station Manager John Ross got an $80,000 federal grant to help purchase equipment.

 In 1975, the 800-strong KBOO Foundation elected its first board of Directors.
 The KBOO Foundation and its officers got the license and ownership of the station.
 KBOO became fully independent of KRAB and its parent, the Jack Straw Memorial Foundation.
 After 10 years, KBOO had come of age.

 The station moved again, in 1977, to SW Yamhill Street, and soon expanded broadcasting to 24 hours a day on a regularly scheduled basis.
 KBOO was broadcasting at 12,500 watts.
 Rapid growth came to KBOO in its new downtown location.
 Subscribers soared from 1,200 in early 1978 to well above 2,000 by 1980.
 About 300 volunteers gave KBOO one of the strongest volunteer programs in the nation.

 In 1981, urban renewal in downtown Portland forced a search for a new home.
-KBOO found its present location at 20 SE 8th Avenue (the little robin's egg blue building half a block south of East Burnside Street behind the Jupiter Hotel and Doug Fir Lounge).
+KBOO found its present location at 20 SE 8th Avenue (the little Robin's egg blue building half a block south of East Burnside Street behind the Jupiter Hotel and Doug Fir Lounge).
 Through a massive volunteer effort, a new station was built in 1982 in an empty warehouse.
 For the first time, KBOO would own its own home.